splicehq/pg-logical-replication/README.md

 It'll help to have some familiarity with Docker.

-The `docker-compose.yml` file configures two services, `master` and `replica`.
+The `docker-compose.yml` file configures two services, `publisher` and `subscriber`.
 The two containers share a network called `db` so that they can communicate.

-To understand how the `master` and `replica` containers are configured, look at the files in the `master` and `replica` directories.
+To understand how the `publisher` and `subscriber` containers are configured, look at the files in the `publisher` and `subscriber` directories.
 There are comments in each file to explain what's going on.